Dr. Laura Witte

 Keywords: Survivorship, Geriatric, Hematologic Malignancy

 Essenmacher A. Geriatric Hematologic Malignancy Survivorship: Defining Needs and Improving Survivor.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.